-30 Day Squat Challenge
+30 Day Squat Challenge - With Weights!

 Why this 30 day squat challenge is different

-Our main objective is to help you prove to yourself just how physically strong you are and how much stronger you can be when you apply yourself.
+The main objective of this 30 day squat challenge is to help you prove to yourself just how physically strong you are.
+And how much stronger you can be when you apply yourself.

 The benefit of adding weight to your squat challenge

-30 Day Squat Challenge - The Lipstick Lifters way
+Your 30 Day Squat Challenge PDF

-Here is your squat challenge PDF.
+Look no further, here is your squat challenge PDF.

 How to add weight to your squat

 This squat challenge has been built for squat rack use.
 However, if you’re not yet comfortable using the rack, you can start with a different loading method.

 Do keep in mind however that you will limit your strength potential if you don’t adopt the squat rack method at some point.